Graphical goodness-of-fit tests

 ../../_images/graphical_fitting_test-6.png

-Remark: In the case where you want to test a sample with respect to a specific copula, if the size of the sample is superior to 500, we recommend to use the second form of the Kendall plot test: generate a sample of the proper size from your copula and then test both samples.
-This way of doing is more efficient.
+Remark: In the case where you want to test a sample with respect to a specific copula, if the size of the sample is greater than 500, we recommend to use the second form of the Kendall plot test: generate a sample of the proper size from your copula and then test both samples.
+Testing this way is more efficient.